 The last digit is the liquid or water resistance rating, with a max rating of 8.

 In other words, if you see IP68 somewhere, you know it offers the highest IP rating for both dust and water resistance.
 At least, when it comes to the IP-rating certification.

 What does IP67 mean?

 There are a large number of combinations when it comes to IP ratings, and it can get confusing.
-IP67 devices, like iPhone XR, for instance, have the same dust resistance as the IP68-rated Samsung Galaxy S9, but can only survive being up to 1 metre deep in water.
-Any more than that and the water could push through any protection in to the internal components of the device.
+IP67 devices have the same dust resistance as the IP68-rated Samsung Galaxy S20+, but can only survive being up to 1 metre deep in water.
+Any more than that and the water could push through any protection into the internal components of the device.

 When it comes to solids, devices have been tested against dust and found to be dust tight.
 Anything with a "6" as the third character is as impervious to dust as can be tested and certified on this particular scale.

 - 7 = Survives being submerged in water up to 1m deep (normally for 30 minutes)